python-unsam/Programacion_en_Python_UNSAM/Notas/06_OOP/02_402_Herencia.md

 That said, designing object oriented programs can be extremely difficult.
-For more information, you should probably look for books on the topic of design patterns (although understanding what happened in this exercise will take you pretty far in terms of using objects in a practically useful way).
+For more information, you should probably look for books on the topic of design patterns (although understanding what happened in this ejercicio will take you pretty far in terms of using objects in a practically useful way).